bereketDress/car-rental-system/docs/Acceptance_Criteria.md

-# User Story 1: Vehicle Reservation
+## User Story 1: Vehicle reservation

+**Story:**
-Story: As a customer, I want to reserve a vehicle, so that I can rent it for a specific time.
+As a customer, I want to reserve a vehicle, so that I can rent it for a specific time.

-## Acceptance Criteria:

-- User must be logged in
-- Vehicle must be available for selected dates
-- System confirms reservation successfully
+**Acceptance Criteria:**

-- Booking is saved in database
+- Given the customer is logged in
+- When they select a vehicle and dates and click Confirm
-- User receives confirmation message
+- Then the system saves the booking and shows a confirmation message

-# User Story 2: Vehicle Check-out
+## User Story 2: Vehicle check-out

+**Story:**
-Story: As staff, I want to check-out a vehicle, so that I can hand it over to the customer.
+As a staff member, I want to check out a vehicle, so that I can hand it over to the customer.

- Acceptance Criteria:

-- Reservation must exist
-- Vehicle status must be “Available”
+**Acceptance Criteria:**

+- Given a valid reservation exists
-- System records starting mileage and fuel level
+- When the staff member enters mileage and fuel level and confirms
-- Vehicle status changes to “Rented”
+- Then the system saves the check-out details and changes vehicle status to "Rented"
-- Check-out time is saved

- # User Story 3: Vehicle Check-in
+## User Story 3: Vehicle check-in

+**Story:**
-Story: As staff, I want to check-in a vehicle, so that I can complete the rental process.
+As a staff member, I want to check in a vehicle, so that I can complete the rental process.

-Acceptance Criteria:
+**Acceptance Criteria:**

-- Vehicle must be currently rented
+- Given the vehicle is currently rented
-- System records return mileage and fuel level
+- When the staff member records return mileage, fuel, and any damage
-- Late fees are calculated if applicable
-- Damage fees added if needed
-- Vehicle status changes to “Available”
+- Then the system calculates charges, updates vehicle status to "Available", and closes the rental